pydanny/pydanny-event-notes/PyconPH2012/basic_python.rst

 * by http://twitter.com/titopao
 * Python since 2007, but since early 2000s
 * Affiliated of Wikimedia Philippines, Inc
-* Excellent job under challenging conditions.
-Major equipment issues including the microphone.
+* Major equipment issues including the microphone.
+* Live code writing is never a good idea. :P

 About Python
 =============